MirrorMark: Generalizable Mirrored Sampling for Multi-bit LLM Watermarking: Additional Results

-Fig.~\ref{fig:gemma} then reports practical detection metrics, including TPR@1\%FPR, AUC, and bit accuracy.
+Fig.~\ref{fig:gemma} reports the detectability of MirrorMark on instruction-following generation, where 500 randomly selected ELI5 prompts are evaluated using the Gemma-7B-it model, where the temperature is $1.0$.
 Here we include Tour-Bayes as a representative tournament-based detector under the main evaluation protocol.
 We observe that Gumbel-max–based MirrorMark achieves higher detection performance than tournament-based MirrorMark across all metrics.
 For example, in Fig.~\ref{fig:gemma}(b), the Gumbel-max–based MirrorMark reaches approximately 80\% TPR@1\%FPR at 100 tokens, while in Fig.~\ref{fig:gemma}(e), the tournament-based MirrorMark reaches around 65\% at the same length.

 Despite the reduced detectability, MirrorMark maintains text quality comparable to non-watermarked text.
 Table~\ref{tab:ppl_instruction} reports the perplexity of 200-token instruction-following responses.
 Across all watermarking configurations, the perplexity of watermarked text remains very close to the non-watermarked baseline, and the 90\% confidence intervals largely overlap.
 Switching the tournament sampler from $\mathrm{Uniform}(0,1)$ to Bernoulli $u \in \{0,1\}$ slightly increases perplexity to $1.8208$ ($[1.7882, 1.8541]$) for $m{=}1$, but the change remains modest and does not indicate systematic degradation in output quality.